movementkitchen/website/src/pages/movement-coaching/index.md

 I also play a lot with interoception (sense of psychological condition of the body) and experience of movement.
-I like using mindfulness, breath, touch and somatic imagery to help you explore your movement and tension patterns, aid in removing old muscular habits and cultivate an experience of safety and ease in your body.
+I like using mindfulness, breath, touch and somatic imagery to aid you in overcoming old muscular habits and help cultivate an experience of safety and ease in your body.

 ![Alignment points](alignment_points.jpg)